OfficeDev/Office-Add-in-samples/Samples/hello-world/word-hello-world/README.md

    The http-server will run and host the current folder's files on localhost:3000.

-Now that your localhost web server is running, you can sideload the manifest-localhost.xml file provided in the word-hello-world folder.
-Follow the steps in [Run the sample on Word on web](#run-the-sample-on-word-on-web) to sideload and run the add-in.
+Now that your localhost web server is running, you can sideload the **manifest-localhost.xml** file provided in the word-hello-world folder.
+Using the **manifest-localhost.xml** file, follow the steps in [Run the sample on Word on web](#run-the-sample-on-word-on-web) to sideload and run the add-in.

 ## Copyright